nebulab/pulsar/README.md

 as a full git path or a github repository path (`gh-user/pulsar-conf`).

 Since Pulsar requires the repository for everything, there are multiple ways to store this information so that you don't have to type it everytime.
+You can also use local repository, which is useful while developing your deployment.

 You have three possibilities: